-Oral invitations to parties or to join a sorority are absolutely forbidden during formal rushing.
+1. Oral invitations to parties or to join a sorority are absolutely forbidden during formal rushing.

-- 2. By mutual agreement there shall be no "spiking" at any time.
-Spiking is defined as persistent persuation on the part of a sorority to secure from a rushee some commitment of preference for its group. - 3.
-Sorority members shall make no statements to rushees or others giving their idea of sorority ratings, for there is no such thing. - 4.
-No gifts, flowers, or favors can be given rushees, with the exception of Period III parties.
-Name tags are to be distributed by Panhellenic during Registration, and are to be worn all week, with the exception of Period III parties. - VI.
-Penalties for Violations of Rush Rules by Sororities.
-It is your responsibility to report infractions of any rushing rule to the Panhellenic Advisor within 48 hours of the occurrence.
-All penalties for violations of rushing rules will be decided by the Judiciary committee of Panhellenic.
+2. By mutual agreement there shall be no "spiking" at any time.
+Spiking is defined as persistent persuasion on the part of a sorority to secure from a rushee some committment of preference for its group.

+3. Sorority members shall make no statements to rushees or others giving their idea of sorority ratings, for there is no such thing.

+4. No gifts, flowers, or favors can be given rushees with the exception of Period III parties.
+Name tags are to be distributed by Panhellenic during Registration, and are to be worn all week, with the exception of Period III parties.

-'58 officers: Helen Ethridge, assistant pledge trainer; Carolyn Wynn, treasurer; Judy Speer, president; Sharon Harbaugh, historian; Nancy Hull, 2nd vice president.
+VI.
+Penalties for Violations of Rush Rules by Sororities

+It is your responsibility to report infractions of any rushing rule to the Panhellenic Advisor within 48 hours of the occurence.
+All penalties for violations of rushing rules will be decided by the Judiciary Committee of Panhellenic.

+Left to right: Helen Gray, Pledge Trainer; Carolyn Symes, Social; Winn Sherrill, Rush; Nancy Hull, President

-ALPHA CHI OMEGA Gamma Rho
+ALPHA CHI OMEGA

+Gamma Rho